 Edwin Hubble at Mt.
 Wilson

 Albert Einstein and Edwin Hubble in 1931 at the Mount Wilson Observatory 100" telescope, in the San Gabriel Mountains of southern California.
-It was here in 1929 that Hubble studied the cosmic expansion of the universe.
+It was here in the 1920's that Hubble studied the cosmic expansion of the universe.

 Bill Sumner in the Изба next to the original "You Are Star Dust" poster holding the Nature article with the autographed version.
 Christmas Day, 2007.